A&O Shearman solicitor apprentice recruitment

 The first of the elite group of Magic Circle law firms to embrace solicitor apprenticeships, A&O Shearman is a dream firm for ambitious, commercially minded hopefuls.

-The product of a mega-merger in May 2024 between Allen & Overy and the US-based firm Shearman & Sterling, apprentices will be joining the third-largest law firm in the world by revenue.
+The product of a mega-merger in May 2024 between Allen & Overy and the US-based firm Shearman & Sterling, apprentices will be joining the first ever transatlantic Magic Circle firm.
 Core practice groups at A&O Shearman are banking, corporate, international capital markets, employment & benefits, litigation & dispute resolution, real estate, and tax.
-Six lucky hopefuls will be recruited to join the firm’s ranks at its London office in 2024.

-“I knew I wanted to be a lawyer, but not that I wanted to be a law student per se,” one A&O Shearman apprentice tells Legal Cheek.
-With the financial side of full-time uni cited as a big drawback of the traditional route for this rookie, the apprenticeship path was “the best of both worlds” in terms of aligning the practical element of law with earning a degree.
-The ability to learn in practice was a big factor in deciding to go for the apprenticeship, she tells us, because “lectures and essays didn’t seem as interesting as working on cases or deals”.
+“I always knew I wanted to be a lawyer, but not necessarily a law student,” one A&O Shearman apprentice tells Legal Cheek.
+For her, the financial burden of full-time university was a significant drawback of the traditional route.
+The apprenticeship offered “the best of both worlds,” combining the practical experience of working in law with the opportunity to earn a degree.
+She explains that the chance to learn on the job was a major factor in her decision: “Lectures and essays didn’t seem as interesting as working on cases or deals.”

-Another A&O Shearman insider reveals to us that, he “didn’t know what a solicitor apprenticeship was until a week before [he] applied!”.
-Having faced rejection from his preferred university, this ambitious A&O Shearman apprentice did some detective work into alternative routes into the law and discovered the apprenticeship path.
-“The more I progressed through the application stages, the more I realised what an incredible opportunity the apprenticeship truly is, and in my mind, I completely ruled out the uni route,” he explains.
+Another A&O Shearman insider shares that he only learned about the solicitor apprenticeship route shortly before applying.
+After facing rejection from his preferred university, this ambitious apprentice explored alternative pathways into law and discovered the TC-alternative.
+“As I progressed through the application stages, I came to appreciate what an incredible opportunity the apprenticeship truly is.
+By then, I had completely ruled out the university route,” he says.

 Continue reading

-Structurally, the programme boasts eight seat rotations over six-years.
-Unique to A&O Shearman, newbies will also “sub-rotate” (essentially spending time within different teams within each department) during each seat for the first four years.
-During this time, apprentices are encouraged to sit in the core practice groups at the firm; international capital markets, banking, corporate, and litigation.
+The programme is structured around eight seat rotations over six years.
+What sets A&O Shearman apart is its unique “sub-rotation” system, where apprentices spend time with different teams within each department during the first four years.
+During this period, apprentices are encouraged to gain experience in the firm’s core practice areas: international capital markets, banking, corporate, and litigation.

-For one apprentice insider who spent her first year in litigation, her seat was divided into four months in business development, two months in E-Discovery (a legal tech seat), and the last six months in a traditional fee-earning role.
-The ability to sit in non-fee-earning seats (AKA parts of the firm which aren’t traditional “legal” roles, such as legal tech) is lauded by insiders for giving a “full and rounded insight into how the firm operates in practice.”
-In years five and six, seasoned apprentices will go on to join their graduate counterparts on the A&O Shearman training contract.
-This TC involves the classic four six-monthly seats across the firm’s practice areas.
+One apprentice insider, who spent her first year in litigation, divided her time between four months in business development, two months in e-discovery (a legal tech seat), and six months in a traditional fee-earning role.
+The opportunity to sit in non-fee-earning seats — areas of the firm outside traditional “legal” roles, such as legal tech — is praised by insiders for providing a “full and rounded insight into how the firm operates in practice”.
+In years five and six, experienced apprentices join their graduate counterparts on the A&O Shearman training contract, which follows the classic structure of four six-month seats across the firm’s practice areas.

 And when it comes to legal education, studying for a law degree part-time doesn’t seem to faze recruits.
 “We get selective modules,” one insider tells us, “so we’re able to hone our law studies to complement the skills and knowledge that we’re applying in practice”.
 For example, one rookie explains how he’s currently sitting in the litigation team and studying a module on dispute resolution, “so what I study on a Monday, I’m seeing in practice on a Tuesday afternoon”.